Firdous2307/AWS-Bash-Projects/README.md

 ## Challenges
 Personally, I had issues with deleting network interfaces when I launched instances, but I had to first terminate these instances before proceeding to delete the network interface.
 Furthermore, I had to add a case statement as to check the first argument ($1) provided when running the script.
 The value of $1 determines the operation to perform: create, start, stop, or list.
 This helped in performing different actions using a single script.

+## Serverless To-DO-List Application

+## Description:
+In this project, the bash script automates the creation and deployment of the serverless to-do list application.

+## Services Used:
+- AWS CLI
+- AWS Lambda
+- AWS DynamoDB
+- AWS API Gateway
+- AWS S3